maykar/plex_assistant/translation.md

 There is a commented out template at the end of the file that you may copy and paste from.

-Please, also consider translating the `/custom_components/plex_assistant/en.json` to a new file with the language code added to the file name.
-Example: `/custom_components/plex_assistant/nl.json`.
+Please, also consider translating `custom_components/plex_assistant/en.json` to a new file with the language code replaced in the file name.
+Example: `custom_components/plex_assistant/nl.json`.